Shubhammawa/Sentiment-analysis-cnn/README.md

 There are 1000 reviews for each website, 500 of which are positive.
 In total we have 1500 positive reviews and 1500 negative reviews.

+Update: Added new dataset consisting of movie reviews with 5531 positive training examples and 5531 negative training examples.

 # Model Description
 The model takes inspiration from the paper, "Sentence Classification using Convolutional Neural Networks" by Yoon Kim.
 [Paper](https://arxiv.org/abs/1408.5882)